 - Postal mailings continue to be an opt-out channel.
 You need to give recipients the opportunity to opt out of future mailings from you.

-- School Telephone numbers (where supplied) must be screened against the Telephone Preference Service and Corporate Telephone Preference Service files prior to use, and subsequently every 28 days.
+- School Telephone numbers (where supplied and following sight of indicative calling scripts) must be screened against the Telephone Preference Service and Corporate Telephone Preference Service files prior to use, and subsequently every 28 days.
 Telemarketing communications are also an opt-out channel.

 Business-to-business (School) email communications fall into two categories of regulation as follows: